Minimal isometric dilations and operator models for the polydisc: A brief history of dilation on the polydisc

 for all $G\subseteq\{ 1,\ldots n \}$.
 It follows from the definition that the existence of a regular unitary dilation implies the existence of a unitary dilation for a commuting tuple of contractions.
 The study of Brehmer was further continued by Halperin in \cite{Halp 1} and \cite{Halp 2}.
-The positivity condition introduced by Brehmer attracted considerable attentions as witnessed in the works due to Agler \cite{Agler 1}, Curto and Vasilescu \cite{Cur:Vas 1},\cite{Cur:Vas 2}.
-Indeed, Curto and Vasilescu generalized the original theorem of Brehmer together with Agler's results on hypercontractivity by general model theory for multioperators which satisfy certain positivity conditions.
-An alternative approach to the results due to Agler, Curto and Vasilescu were provided by Timotin in \cite{Tim}.
-Timotin's approach throwed some lights on the geometric and combinatorial parts of the model theory of Agler, Curto and Vasilescu.
-In \cite{Bin:Far:chi}, Binding, Farenick and Li have proved that for every $m$-tuple of operators on a Hilbert space, one can simultaneously dilate them to normal operators on the same Hilbert space such that the dilating operators have finite spectrums.
+The positivity condition introduced by Brehmer attracted considerable attentions, e.g see the novel works due to Agler \cite{Agler 1}, Curto and Vasilescu \cite{Cur:Vas 1},\cite{Cur:Vas 2}.
+Indeed, Curto and Vasilescu generalized the original theorem of Brehmer together with Agler's results on hypercontractivity by general model theory for multi-operators which satisfy certain positivity conditions.
+An alternative approach to the results due to Agler, Curto and Vasilescu was provided by Timotin in \cite{Tim}.
+Timotin's approach had thrown some new lights on the geometric and combinatorial parts of the model theory of Agler, Curto and Vasilescu.
+In \cite{Bin:Far:chi}, Binding, Farenick and Li proved that for every $m$-tuple of operators on a Hilbert space, one can simultaneously dilate them to normal operators on the same Hilbert space such that the dilating operators have finite spectrums.
 On the other hand, there are nontrivial results on dilation of a contractive but not necessarily commuting tuples.
 In \cite{Dav}, Davis started studying such tuples and then Bunce \cite{Bun} and Frazho \cite{Fra} provided a wider and concrete form to this analysis.
-An extensive research in the direction of non-commuting dilation notion has been carried out by Popescu in \cite{Pop 1}-\cite{Pop 5} and also in collaboration with Arias in \cite{Ari:Pop 1}, \cite{Ari:Pop 2}.
+An extensive research in the direction of non-commuting dilation has been carried out by Popescu in \cite{Pop 1}-\cite{Pop 5} and also in collaboration with Arias in \cite{Ari:Pop 1}, \cite{Ari:Pop 2}.
 In \cite{Bha:Bhat:Dey}, Bhat, Bhattacharyya and Dey proved that for a commuting contractive tuple the standard commuting dilation is the maximal commuting dilation sitting inside the standard non-commuting dilation.

 In \cite{Arv 3}, Arveson considered a $d-$tuple $(T_1,\ldots ,T_d)$ of mutually commuting operators acting on a Hilbert space $\mathcal{H}$ such that